 Now, imagine you want to unscrew the positive pole of the battery while the negative is still connected.
 Sooner or later in this process, the wrench (which is tightly "clamped" to the positive pole) will accidently touch a part of the frame, a mounting bracket or something similar ... which means, you will have a nice short circuit between battery plus and battery ground!
 If you are lucky and react fast, you may be able to withdraw the wrench, but there have been reports of wrenches that were first "electrically soldered" to the frame and then melted within a few seconds.
 I'm pretty sure you would like to avoid that kind of experience ;-)

-At this point, you might know that a fully charged battery of 25 Ah can deliver 25 A for one hour, or 250 A for 6 minutes (the starter motor of a BMW boxer can draw up to 130 A).
-250 Amperes is quite a big current, and that is why there is such a fat wire between battery and starter.
+At this point, you might know that a fully charged battery of 25 Ah can deliver 25 A for one hour, or - approximately - 250 A for about 6 minutes.
+250 Amperes is quite a huge current: the starter motor of a BMW 2V boxer can draw up to 130 A, which is the reason for such a fat wire between battery and starter.

 It seems that my GS "consumes" an alternator about every 50000 to 60000 km.